 - ..and more!

-In as little as 4 weeks, you could be on your way to beginning a new career in the healthcare field as a Medical Billing and Coding Specialist!
+In as little as 4 weeks, you could be on your way to beginning a new career in the medical field as a healthcare professional!

-Training Direct’s Medical Billing and Coding Specialist program is currently offered at our Bridgeport, CT school and our Danbury, CT school.
-Day, evening, and weekend classes are available, but schedule availability will vary by location.
+Training Direct’s program is currently offered at our Bridgeport, CT school, and our Danbury, CT school.
+Day, evening and weekend classes are available, but schedule availability will vary by location.